-Cambodia To Return 1,600 Tons Of Waste To North America.
-Most Of It Will Come To The US
+Cambodia To Return 1,600 Tons Of Waste To North America, Most Of It Will Come To The US

 — AJ+ (@ajplus) July 18, 2019

-China’s decision to ban foreign plastic waste imports in 2016 threw global recycling into chaos, leaving Western nations struggling to find countries to send their trash.
-According to The Guardian, China took in at least half of the world’s exports of plastic, paper and metals.
+China’s decision to ban foreign plastic waste imports in 2016 reportedly threw global recycling into chaos, leaving Western nations struggling to find countries to send their trash.
+According to The Guardian, China took in at least half of the world’s exports of plastic, paper, and metals.

 On Tuesday the Cambodian government posted pictures on Facebook of officials inspecting the containers full of the trash in Sihanoukville.
-The post fuelled outrage around the country.
+The post, which has since been removed, fueled outrage around the country.

 The trash delivery was a “serious insult,” wrote Transparency International Cambodia executive director Preap Kol in a Facebook post.

-Of all of the world’s plastics that are discarded, only 9 per cent are recycled.
-The other 91 per cent go to landfills in Southeast Asia or get illegally incinerated, which releases poisonous fumes into the environment, according to The Guardian.
+Of all of the world’s plastics that are discarded, only 9 percent are recycled.
+The other 91 percent go to landfills in Southeast Asia or get illegally incinerated, which releases poisonous fumes into the environment, as noted by The Guardian.